Contact our Press Officer for more information or to arrange an interview with our firstname.lastname@example.orgPress Kit

 The 4ipnet EAP767 was used as the Wi-Fi Access Point (AP).
 We used one AP per eleven devices (one sender and ten receivers).
 Performance was excellent, suggesting that the number of devices per AP can easily be doubled in future deployments.

 The Wi-Fi AP’s were configured in separate and free Wi-Fi channels in the 5-GHz band.
 Channel width was set to 20 MHz and the 802.11 mode was set to “pure n”.
 This ensured that far-away clients could not force the AP into one of its legacy modes (a, b, g), thus reducing overall performance.
 A Wi-Fi signal analyzer proved essential to configure the AP’s in free channels.
 DFS channels were also used; that did not have any negative impact.

 Routers were randomly placed at the different venues, with no particular orientation.
 The signal of the AP was sufficient to cover each venue; the length of the largest venue was over 65 m.

 Thirty-two Lola users, including seven users (22%) with hearing loss, completed a proprietary questionnaire.
-Although, speech quality and speech perception was not significantly different between both headphones, 21 of the 25 normal-hearing listeners (84%) preferred the Sennheiser supra-aural headphones over the Sony in-the-ear phones.
+Although speech quality and speech perception were not significantly different between both headphones, 21 of the 25 normal-hearing listeners (84%) preferred the Sennheiser supra-aural headphones over the Sony in-the-ear phones.

 Press Release: Jacoti Lola app Deployed at AuDacity 2016